chanduo5/HackerRank_problems/Bitwise operator.md

 ### Problem
 Given an integer array `nums` where every element appears twice except for one.
 Find that single one.
-You must implement a solution with a linear runtime complexity and use only constant extra space.
+You must implement a solution with a linear runtime complexity and use only constant extra space

 ### Solution
 You can use the XOR operator to solve this problem.
 XOR of all elements gives us the number with a single occurrence.
 Here’s how it works: